 3. Step Two: Get the Whole Picture – Whole Family Assessment

 Getting the whole picture means seeing each person as an individual, as well as recognising the part they play in their family and community.
-Everyone has something to contribute in addressing the adult’s needs.
+Everyone has something to contribute to addressing the adult’s needs.
 The Whole-Family Approach builds on everyone’s strengths and develops their resilience.
 It also promotes working together with carers as partners, as well as the adult and other members of the family and friends where appropriate.

 Understanding the needs of the whole family and getting them to think about the outcomes they want to achieve individually, as well as a family is vital.
-It means the worker can then provide the right guidance, information or services.
+It means the worker can then provide the right guidance, information and services.

-Assessment is an important part of the process for everyone (see Assessment chapter).
+Assessment is an important part of the process for everyone.
 During the assessment, the worker can give guidance and information to help the family understand the situation, their needs and strengths.
 This can help to reduce or delay any increase in the adult’s needs and make sure that they have support when they need it.
 The aim of assessment is to get a full picture of the person and their needs and goals, so any carers must be consulted.
 Carers are recognised in the Care Act, in the same way as those they care for.

 In an organisation that gets the whole picture: